Divorce is a difficult time, and it takes its toll on people. There are many examples of good relationships gone bad and the trauma that results.

 Interventions for Unfit Parents in Maryland

 Depending on the situation, the state may create an action plan for an unfit parent who sincerely wants to do better.
-It can order substance abuse rehabilitation, mental health therapy, and so forth.
-The plan will be tailored to the individual.
-There are no “one-size-fits-all” plans in the state.
+It can order substance abuse rehabilitation, mental health therapy, etc. The program will be tailored to the individual.
+There are no "one-size-fits-all" plans in the state.

-When the state believes the parent is beyond help or unwilling to cooperate, it may be forced to completely remove the legal parent’s rights.
+When the state believes the parent is beyond help or unwilling to cooperate, it may be forced to remove the legal parent's rights altogether.

 Other Ways to Lose Parental Rights in Maryland

 Protective orders, which can be issued as part of your divorce, can place restrictions on dangerous parents.
-These parents can lose visitation, forced to stay away from the kids completely.
-Perhaps the order will allow some restricted interaction with the kids, such as supervised visitation.
+For example, these parents can lose visitation, forced to stay away from the kids completely.
+But on the other hand, perhaps the order will allow restricted interaction with the kids, such as supervised visitation.

-Maryland’s protective orders can also remove a parent’s rights before the child is even born.
-When a pregnant woman suffers abuse, it’s fair to assume that the fetus can suffer harm as well.
+Maryland's protective orders can also remove a parent's rights before the child is even born.
+It's fair to assume that the fetus can also suffer harm when a pregnant woman suffers abuse.
 The state can treat this fetus as another person who requires protection.
-Using a protective order, the state can remove the abusive parent’s rights preemptively, keeping them away from the child after it is born.
+Using a protective order, the condition can preemptively remove the abusive parent's rights, keeping them away from the child after birth.

-If you have concerns about your child’s other parent, contact our office for a free consultation.
-You can call us at (410) 593-0040 or use our online contact form.
+If you have concerns about your child's other parent, contact our office for a free consultation.
+Call us at (410) 593-0040 or use our online contact form.